What Happens During My Oral Appliance Therapy Consultation?

 Ongoing care, including short and long term follow-ups are essential in the treatment of sleep apnea with oral appliance therapy.
 They serve to assess the treatment of your disorder and the condition and effectiveness of your appliance.

-If you are interested in learning more about oral appliance therapy in Philadelphia, schedule an appointment today.
+If you are interested in learning more about oral appliance therapy for sleep apnea in Philadelphia, schedule an appointment today.

 eos dental sleep is now a Medicare approved provider for Oral Appliance Therapy!